jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 [fuzzing tests](https://github.com/bitcoin/bitcoin/blob/master/doc/fuzzing.md) or
 [benchmarking](https://github.com/bitcoin/bitcoin/blob/master/doc/benchmarking.md).

+Be a contributor.
+Help PRs move forward by reviewing, proposing tests or fixes in a helpful way, proposing to rebase, or even offering to take over the PR after months of silence.
+In short, help each other!

 Try to avoid overly commenting in PRs about code style issues and nits, particularly with PRs labeled as WIP, or when a PR has just been filed and the PR author is mainly looking for concept ACKs, e.g. general consensus, not